IsaacSchemm/Crowmask/README.md

 ActivityPub HTTP endpoints:

+- [x] `/.well-known/webfinger`: returns information about the actor, if given the actor's URL or a handle representing the actor on either `CrowmaskHost` or `HandleHost`; otherwise, redirects to the same path on the admin actor's domain
 - [x] `/api/actor`: attempts cache refresh for the user, then returns the resulting object
 - [x] `/api/actor/inbox`: processes the following activities:
     - [x] `Follow`: adds a new follower (or updates the `Follow` ID of an existing follower)